chrecx/DeepRL/p2-continuous_navigation/report.md

 We use the DDPG (Deep Deterministic Policy Gradient) algorithm in which two networks must be trained to learn:
 - the best action to achieve in any state: the actor network
-- the expected value related to any state: the critic network For a given the state, The actor provides the probability for each action, while the critic network provides the expected value of each state.
+- the expected value related to any state: the critic network

+For a given the state, The actor provides the probability for each actionto be choosen, while the critic network provides the expected value of each state which is the estimate of the Q-function.
+We will see that for both actor and critic networks, a target network is introduced to improve weights update as in DQN.

 As in the DQN algorithm, the algorithm used an experience replay buffer which allows to store the tuple `(state, action, reward, next state)` of each agent at each time step.
 It is a FIFO queue where the size is an hyperparameter.